 Using A Natural Voice

-Although you may be used to writing with SEO in mind, it might not be a bad idea to talk with SEO in mind.
+Although you may normally write with SEO in mind, it might not be a bad idea to talk with SEO in mind.
 Verbally discuss the aims of your content.
-Identify sentences and phrases that link back to what people might search for, and include those very phrases in your copy.
+Identify sentences and phrases that link back to what people might search for, then include them in your copy.
 Approaching your content and your website copy in this way can have applications that go beyond assistant-based SEO.
 You may find that a more conversational tone can go a long way towards presenting a friendly face to new and current customers.

 If your business has a physical presence, it is even more crucial to optimise your content for voice assistants.
-Voice searches are often on smartphones are usually location-dependent, ending with “nearby” or “near me”, and will display different results based on the searcher’s proximity to your business.
-It’s crucial that you make sure your business location is listed on all the major directories (Google, Apple and Bing Maps), and that details such as your hours and phone number are correct.
+Voice searches on smartphones are usually location-dependent, ending with “nearby” or “near me”.
+They’ll display different results based on the searcher’s proximity to your business.
+It’s crucial to get your business location into all the major directories (Google, Apple and Bing Maps).
+Also, make sure that details such as your opening hours and phone number are correct.

 People use conversational speech when they use voice search, and they often ask questions with common phrases.
 These phrases include words like “who”, “what”, “where”, “when”, and “how”.
 For example, rather than searching “Samsung VR”, people are more likely to search “What is Samsung VR?”
-To increase your business’ chances of being picked up by a voice assistant, use an FAQ page on your website with questions that begin with these common phrases, and include conversational answers.
-You ultimately want to focus on ranking as highly as possible for the questions consumers will ask about your product/service.
+FAQs like these are the key to increasing your business’ chances of being picked up by a virtual assistant.
+Use an FAQ page on your website with questions that begin with these common phrases, then include conversational answers.
+You ultimately want to focus on ranking as highly as possible for questions consumers will ask about your product/service.

 While voice assistants present a new challenge to marketers, they are also an additional opportunity to reach a target audience.
 Voice search will continue to grow, making up an estimated half of all searches by 2020.
 So make sure that you’re continually thinking about the conversation you want to have with your potential customers.
 Put yourself in their shoes, and act accordingly.
 You’ll be glad you did.